ITSawa/lite-chart-js/README.md

 </body>
 </html>
 API
-Constructor
-javascript

-new LiteChart(options)
+Constructor: new LiteChart(options)
+Create a new LiteChart instance with the provided options.

-options: An object containing configuration options for the chart.
+options: An object containing the configuration for the chart.
 data: An array of numbers representing the data points for the chart.
 type: A string representing the type of chart ('line', 'bar', 'point', 'pie').
 Default is 'line'.
 colors: An array of strings representing the colors for the chart.
 Default is ['#4e73df', '#1cc88a', '#36b9cc'].